Biot-Savart Law Calculator

 Frequently Asked Questions

-What units are used for magnetic field strength?
+What units is the magnetic field expressed in?